SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features_in_the_Alarm_Console.md

 ### Activating automatic incident tracking

 When this feature has been enabled in System Center as detailed above, it still needs to be activated in the Alarm Console.
 To do so, in the Alarm Console hamburger menu, select *Automatic incident tracking*.
-From DataMiner 10.2.0/10.2.1 onwards, it is enabled by default in new installations and in systems upgrading from DataMiner versions that did not support automatic incident tracking yet.

 ### Configuration of incident tracking based on properties